Ayukito/SDL2Stuff/README.md

 - [x] Desktop Support
 - [x] Vita and Switch Support
 - [x] iOS Support
-- [ ] Android Support
+- [ ] Android Support (WIP!)
 - [ ] Actually make something cool

 ### Windows:
-Builds using MinGW64
+Builds using MinGW64 through MSys2 but you can probably use Visual Studio or normal MinGW with some changes.
-Builds with includes and .DLLs sourced from SDL2-2.0.14 MinGW Devel.
+SDL2 includes and .DLL sourced from SDL2-2.0.14 MinGW Devel.
+PhysFS .DLL is built using MinGW64 and the includes are sourced from the 3.0.2 release.
-Builds dynamically, but has a switch to change that in the makefile.
+Builds dynamically with .DLL files from MinGW64 (libgcc_s_seh-1, libstd++-6, and libwinpthread-1), but has a boolean to build statically in the makefile.
 Static libs are not in repo.

 ### Mac:
-Builds using clang with SDL2 installed through brew.
+Builds using clang with SDL2 and PhysFS installed through brew.
 Bundles SDL2.framework into the .app for easy distribution.
 Technically built statically as SDL2 is currently the only dependancy not included with the OS.
+(Need to confirm for PhysFS)

 ### iOS:
-Open the included xcodeproj and add  XCode/SDL from the [SDL source](https://github.com/libsdl-org/SDL) to your Frameworks(?) to have the required libraries
+Open the included xcodeproj and add  XCode/SDL from the [SDL source](https://github.com/libsdl-org/SDL) to your Frameworks to have the required libraries.
-Included in the repo is the iOS includes for SDL2 and the needed assets to create an iOS app
+Included in the repo are the iOS includes for SDL2, static PhysFS lib, and the needed assets to create an iOS app.

 ### Linux:
-Builds using gnu g++ with libsdl2-dev installed through the package manager.
+Builds using gnu g++ with libsdl2-dev and libphysfs-dev installed through the package manager.
 Builds with -no-pie because otherwise it's seen as a Shared Library for some reason.
 No idea if this can be statically built on Linux or not.

 ### Vita and Switch:
-Both build using their respective homebrew SDKs and their ports of SDL2 and PhysFS
+Both build using their respective homebrew SDKs and their ports of SDL2 and PhysFS.
-Switch's ifdef is \_\_SWITCH\_\_ and Vita's ifdef is \_\_VITA\_\_
+The Switch ifdef is \_\_SWITCH\_\_ and the Vita ifdef is \_\_VITA\_\_
-The switch makefile is dumb and dumps all the .o files into /build
+The Switch makefile is dumb and dumps all the .o files into /build.